Nature on our doorstep: the art of British natural history

 For more than 300 years, Britain's wildlife has captivated scientists and artists alike.

-Their efforts to observe and document the nature on our doorstep inspired the Museum's latest art exhibition.
+Their efforts to observe and document the nature on our doorstep form part of the Museum's art collection.

 Andrea Hart, Head of Library Special Collections, shares some highlights from the collection and points out a few intriguing details.